rzarajczyk/mqtt-tree/README.md

 # MQTT-Tree

-A MQTT client which provides a tree-like visualization of MQTT topics.
+A MQTT client which provides a web-based tree-like visualization of MQTT topics.